7 Tips to Calm Down after an Anxiety Attack

 Dr. David H. Barlow, Professor of Psychology at Boston University and the director of the Center for Anxiety and Related Disorders and Clinical Programs and Boston University, points out that each year people go to the emergency room believing they are having a heart attack.

 These can be incredibly uncomfortable and the sufferer can feel like they are going to die or are going crazy.
-Therefore, the simple fact of informing them that none of these things is going to happen can give them some relief.

 However, knowing what you’re dealing with is always helpful.
 Likewise, studies such as the one carried out by researchers at Harvard University show that almost 27% of the population will suffer an anxiety attack at some point.
 In many cases, these can become recurrent until they completely alter the quality of life of the patient.